allmonday/pydantic-resolve/README.md

 A list of sprint, each sprint owns a list of story, each story owns a list of task, and do some modifications or calculations.

-no more temp variables
+- no more temp variables

-no more traversals
+- no more traversals

-and no more indents
+- no more indents

-just focus on the target you want to handle, and you can **easily plug in and out the related fields without changing other code**.
+Just focus on the target you want to handle, and you can **easily plug in and out the related fields without changing other code**.

-totally composable.
+TOTALLY COMPOSABLE.

 ```python
 # data fetching